tokenika/tokenika.github.io/reviews/byteball/index.md

 ### What Is Byteball?

-Byteball is a decentralized system where you can store unique types of data – including everything from currencies to property titles to debt.
+Byteball is a decentralized system where you can store unique types of data, including everything from currencies to property titles to debt.
 The system, like other [blockchain technology](https://bitcoinexchangeguide.com/blockchain-distributed-ledger-technology/), allows you to store data in a tamper-proof way.

 Byteball storage units are linked to one another.
 Each storage unit includes one or more hashes of earlier storage units.
 This confirms earlier units and establishes their partial order.
 These sets of links form a directed acyclic graph, or DAG – similar to the blockchain.